Dr. Christopher M. Ritzi

 Ex.
 Alabidocarpus calcaratus from Myotis velifer

-I am also beginning to branch into the world of pollination ecology, examining the pollinator communities that surround several types of plants found out in the Trans-Pecos.
+I have also branched into the world of pollination ecology, examining the pollinator communities that surround several types of plants found out in the Trans-Pecos.
 This project is designed to compile a list of pollinators associated with the Chihuahuan Desert Research Institute, as well as study the degree of specialization in several of our native pollinators.

 Graduate Students